siva-bathula/oauth-server/README.md

 The refresh token is sent in a cookie which will handle the XSS attack problem, however CSRF is still possible.
-For further securing the refresh token from CSRF attacks, an additional CSRF token can be added when using within a web application scenario, which can then be added to the headers.
+For further securing the refresh token from CSRF attacks, an additional CSRF token should be used within a web application scenario, which can then be added to the headers in ajax and other requests.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file